davidgaag/ourqueue/README.md

 ## Startup Service Notes
 - `?.` optional chaining: access object's property or call a function, but if property or function is undefined or null, the expression will evaulatue to undefined instead of throwing an error
+- You don't need Live Server once you have the Express server set up, even locally.
+Express will serve up the files
+- Flex only applies to direct children (I may have known this, but forgot)